tricsusz/docker-wordpress-workflow-demo/wp-content/plugins/super-socializer/readme.txt

 * [Improvement] Added "aria-label" attribute in the hyperlinks for social media follow icons
 * [Improvement] Added rel="noopener" attribute in the hyperlink for Whatsapp share icon
 * [Improvement] Fixed some PHP notices being generated when enabling WordPress debugging

+= 7.12.7 =
+* [New] Included MeWe in social share networks
+* [New] Included Xing in social media follow icons
+* [New] Included MeWe in social media follow icons
+* [Improvement] Added compatibility with Paired and Native modes of <a href="https://wordpress.org/plugins/amp">AMP</a> plugin
+* [Bugfix] Threema icon was appearing broken at AMP pages
+* Removed Yahoo Bookmarks
+* Removed Yahoo Messenger
+* Removed Delicious
+* Removed Polyvore
+* Removed Oknotizie
+* Removed Baidu
+* Removed DiHITT
+* Removed Netlog
+* Removed NewsVine
+* Removed NUjij
+* Removed Segnalo
+* Removed Stumpedia
+* Removed YouMob

+= 7.12.8 =
+* [Improvement] Google+ Login (deprecated) is now Google Login
+* [Improvement] Updated the Facebook SDK to latest version
+* [New] Added option to hide the slider present below the floating share bar

+= 7.12.9 =
+* [Improvement] Google+ Login at some places in the text needed to be replaced with Google Login

+= 7.12.10 =
+* [New] Added option to center align social login icons
+* [New] Added option to integrate social login icons with WooCommerce register form
+* [New] Added "redirect_url" attribute in <a href="http://support.heateor.com/social-login-shortcode-and-widget/">social login shortcode</a>
+* [Bugfix] Center alignment for standard share icons and like buttons was not working in some cases
+* [Bugfix] Enabling social share count was not taking effect for rectangular social share/like buttons
+* [Bugfix] Fixed mis-alignment of rectangular social share icons
+* [Bugfix] Xing share stopped working
+* [Bugfix] Whatsapp share was not working on Firefox and Safari browsers
+* [Improvement] Improved the look of slider arrow below the floating share bar

+= 7.12.11 =
+* [Bugfix] Rectangular share, tweet, like buttons became mis-aligned after last update

+= 7.12.12 =
+* [New] Added Fintel.io social share icon
+* [New] Twitter sharer shows title from "Twitter Title" option of Yoast Premium SEO post meta options, if one is specified
+* [Bugfix] Undefined index: hor_counter_alignment error was being generated after last update

+= 7.12.13 =
+* [Bugfix] Whatsapp share was not working in some cases with server cache enabled

+= 7.12.14 =
+* [Bugfix] Previous update was generating Javascript error when Whatsapp share icon was not enabled

+= 7.12.15 =
+* [Bugfix] Center alignment for like buttons enabled from Super Socializer > Like Buttons page stopped working from version 7.12.10

+= 7.12.16 =
+* [Improvement] Performance improvement

+= 7.12.17 =
+* [Bugfix] Using Linkedin OAuth 2.0 API to get Linkedin login working again
+* [Bugfix] Fixed "illegal string offset" PHP warning being generated from "inc/social_sharing.php" file
+* [Bugfix] Fixed "Division by zero" PHP error being generated from "super_socializer.php" file
+* [Improvement] Fixed the uneven margin around Facebook Like button

+= 7.12.18 =
+* [Bugfix] Google login stopped working after previous update

+= 7.12.19 =
+* [Bugfix] Tumblr share stopped working
+* [Bugfix] Querystring parameter in the url was causing changes in the share counts for the webpage
+* [Improvement] Updated Facebook login logo according to Facebook branding guidelines
+* [Improvement] Line share now works with the devices that doesn't support Line app
+* [Improvement] Removed Google+ from social share and social media follow icons
+* [Improvement] Removed white background from the slider arrow below the floating share icons
+* [Improvement] Applied white background to the total shares in the horizontal floating sticky share bar
+* Removed Google+ Comments from Social Commenting

+= 7.12.20 =
+* [Bugfix] Social shares for the homepage were reset to 0 after last update in some cases
+* [Bugfix] Minor bugfixes

+= 7.12.21 =
+* [Bugfix] Fixed PHP notice being generated with social commenting enabled

+= 7.12.22 =
+* [Bugfix] Facebook shares were not working because of the expiration of Facebook API v2.8
+* [Bugfix] Fintel share count was not working
+* [Improvement] Share counts are loading faster

+= 7.12.23 =
+* [Bugfix] Share counts were reduced significantly in some cases after last update

+= 7.12.24 =
+* [New] Added Telegram in social media follow icons
+* [Bugfix] Performance improvement

+= 7.12.25 =
+* [Bugfix] Facebook share count was not working in some cases

+= 7.12.26 [2 June 2019] =
+* [Bugfix] Facebook App ID and Facebook App Secret options were not appearing in the Miscellaneous section in some cases

+= 7.12.27 [5 June 2019] =
+* [Bugfix] Minor bugfixing
+* [Bugfix] Facebook App ID and Facebook App Secret options were not appearing at Super Socializer > Social Sharing options page if Facebook share icon was enabled via shortcode or widget

+= 7.12.28 [25 June 2019] =
+* [New] Option to trigger social login popup in the same browser tab instead of a popup window
+* [Bugfix] Webpage urls with "?SuperSocializerAuth=LiveJournal" appended were appearing in "Google webmaster tools errors" in some cases

+= 7.12.29 [25 June 2019] =
+* [Bugfix] Fixed the typo "Tigger" in "Advanced Configuration" section at social login options page

+= 7.12.30 [25 June 2019] =
+* [Bugfix] Previous update was breaking social sharing

+= 7.12.31 [3 August 2019] =
+* [Bugfix] Google login was not saving first name and last name in user profile
+* [Bugfix] Google login was creating username from the email instead of first and last name
+* [Bugfix] Updated the background color for Reddit share icon for AMP according to the Reddit branding guidelines

+= 7.12.32 [17 August 2019] =
+* [Improvement] Removed the popup notification message being shown to website visitors when tracking protection enabled in browser
+* [Improvement] Email share is being triggered in the new browser tab instead of the same tab
+* [Bugfix] Fixed a PHP warning appearing at social sharing options page in some cases
+* [Bugfix] Social share icons were not working with standard and transitional AMP modes
+* [New] Added option to specify link to terms-conditions page in the GDPR opt-in text for social login

+= 7.12.33 [24 September 2019] =
+* [Bugfix] "Trigger social login in the same browser tab" option was not working when "Load all Javascript files in single file" was enabled at General Options page
+* [Improvement] Email share is being triggered in the new browser tab instead of the same tab
+* [Improvement] New user notification email is using WooCommerce new user email template instead of the default new user email template of WordPress, if WooCommerce is active
+* [Improvement] Columns added by S2Member in Users table went blank when Super Socializer was active
+* [Improvement] Updated background of Instagram button to the multicolored one
+* [Improvement] Admin UI improvement

+= 7.12.34 [30 October 2019] =
+* [Bugfix] Using Twitch API v5 instead of v3, as it's going to shutdown
+* [Improvement] Twitch login is now saving users' email address too along with other profile details
+* [Improvement] Admin UI improvement

+= 7.12.35 [25 November 2019] =
+* [Bugfix] Twitch login stopped working
+* [Security fix] Twitch login was not checking if user's email has been verified on Twitch

+= 7.12.36 [16 December 2019] =
+* [Bugfix] Querystring Parameters in the url of webpage were resetting the Facebook Like and Facebook Recommend counts to zero
+* [Bugfix] Admin was not receiving new user notification email with Woocommerce active

+= 7.12.37 [1 January 2019] =
+* [Improvement] Updated Facebook API to version 3.2 from version 2.10

+= 7.12.38 [14 February 2020] =
+* [Security] Temporarily removed LiveJournal from social login networks due to an authentication bypass vulnerability
+* [Improvement] Updated Twitter Auth library to latest version
+* [Improvement] Updated Vkontakte API to latest version 5.103
+* [Improvement] Updated Google Auth library to latest version
+* [Improvement] Performance improvement
+* Removed Xing from social login networks
+* Removed Twitch from social login networks temporarily because the TwitchAuth 3rd party library being used is no longer maintained

+= 7.12.39 [20 February 2020] =
+[Bugfix] LiveJournal and Twitch were appearing as blank icons in the social login icon-bar (if selected) after updating plugin to previous version

+= 7.12.40 [15 March 2020] =
+[Bugfix] Facebook Messenger share icon was not working on mobile devices [Improvement] Facebook Messenger is now using the Facebook App ID saved for Facebook login in the social login options [Improvement] Updated Facebook login icon according to the new branding guidelines of Facebook